Hope deferred makes the heart sick, but a longing fulfilled is a tree of life. Proverbs 13:11-13

 ‘Please Lord.
 Give me the strength to trust you as she trusts you.
 Give me the grace to wait with my Rebekah.’

-Post Script: Two years have passed since the writing of this post.
+Post Script: Three years have passed since the writing of this post.
 The waiting continues, but He is faithful.
 This mother’s heart is continually strengthened on the journey by His word and by His grace.
 I trust that the perseverance produced through the testing of our faith will someday bloom into the godly maturity that is beautiful and pleasing to our Father.